shoggoth/weapon_exp_godot/README.md

 ### TODO
 - Scaffolding - Player and control
+- Import hit/hurt box and other useful code, perhaps make submodule of them
+- Global class with statics
 - Initial weapon and WeaponComponent classes
 - Melee, projectile and beam weapon specialisation